Cecil Beaton: Later years and death

+Health issues and archive

-Two years later, he suffered a stroke that left him permanently paralysed on the right side of his body.
+He suffered a stroke that left him permanently paralysed on the right side of his body.
 Although he learnt to write and draw with his left hand, and had cameras adapted, Beaton became frustrated by the limitations the stroke had put upon his work.
 As a result of his stroke, Beaton became anxious about financial security for his old age and, in 1976, entered into negotiations with Philippe Garner, expert-in-charge of photographs at Sotheby's.

 On behalf of the auction house, Garner acquired Beaton's archive – excluding all portraits of the Royal Family, and the five decades of prints held by Vogue in London, Paris and New York.
 Garner, who had almost single-handedly invented the photographic auction, oversaw the archive's preservation and partial dispersal, so that Beaton's only tangible assets, and what he considered his life's work, would ensure him an annual income.
 The first of five auctions was held in 1977, the last in 1980.

-By the end of the 1970s, Beaton's health had faded.
-He died on 18 January 1980 at Reddish House, his home in Broad Chalke, Wiltshire, four days after his 76th birthday.